 Manuscripts should be written in English in a concise and understandable style.
 Technical jargon or "laboratory slang'' should not be used.
 It is the responsibility of the corresponding author to ensure that the manuscript is written in a style that is grammatically correct and free of spelling or other typographical errors.

-The Editorial Office reserves the right to revise the wording of manuscripts accepted for publication in the journal.Subdivision
+The Editorial Office reserves the right to revise the wording of manuscripts accepted for publication in the journal.Each submission should be accompanied by a cover letter, briefly explaining the conceptual advance provided by the findings and their significance to a broad readership.

-Research papers should be organized in the following four main sections: Introduction, Experimental Procedures, Results, DiscussionReviews should have an introductory section, followed by several information presentation sections and then end with a conclusion section.
+Research papers should be organized in the following four main sections: Introduction, Experimental Procedures, Results, DiscussionReviews and Forefront Reviews should have an introductory section, followed by several information presentation sections and then end with a conclusion section.
 Section headings should be used to organize the presentation of information.
-Experimental procedures

 This section presents the authors' interpretations of their findings and an assessment of their significance in relation to previous work.
 Avoid repetition of material presented in the Results section.
 The Results and Discussion sections may not be combined.
-Glossary
+We recommend that the final paragraph of the Discussion provides a synopsis of the main results and interpretation without a separate heading.
+We no longer have a separate Conclusions section.

 Please supply, as a separate list, the definitions of field-specific terms used in your article.